bearlord/kantphp/README.md

 KantPHP Framework
 =======

 KantPHP Framework was a PHP framework for studing framework by DongZhu originally.
-It's based on PHP5.3+  developped since three years ago.
+It's developped since three years ago.

 KantPHP Framework is now a rapid PHP Framework for developing web application using PHP5.3+.
 It's available  to download and use for free as Open Source,under the BSD 3-Clause license.